guillim/nextjs-boilerplate/README.md

-# NextJS Boilerplate for SoloPreneurs
+# Next.js Boilerplate for SoloPreneurs

-Starter Kit to build your idea with all you need to `earn $ in 1 hour`.
+A Next.js Starter Kit to build your idea with all you need to `earn $ in 1 hour`.

 ![Landing Page](public/landingFeatures.png)